jan-hofmeier/wafel_trampoline_demo/README.md

 # wafel_payloader

-This plugin installs a few different trampolines to call C functions to influence function calls inside IOSU, to print and influence the register state at almost arbitrary locations and to just run something at a specific point int MCP startup
+This plugin installs a few different trampolines to call C functions to influence function calls inside IOSU, to print and influence the register state at almost arbitrary locations and to just run something at a specific point in mcpThreadEntry for example

 ## How to use